-Jim Gehrels, Co-founder of Lifewater Canada is the keynote speaker at the 41st Annual WEAO Technical Symposium and OPCEA Exhibition
+Bob McDonald of "Quirks and Quarks" keynote speaker at the 39th Annual WEAO Technical Symposium and OPCEA Exhibition

-TORONTO, April 16, 2012 /CNW/ - April 22-24, 2012 - This is the first time the WEAO annual conference has been held in eastern Ontario!
-The conference is packed with opportunities to network with peers in the wastewater industry.
-Sessions focus on the training and skills of operators, the new professional, advanced treatment systems, asset management, health, safety and security, collections and distribution systems, storm water management technologies, biosolids management, new and proposed legislation, non-conventional contaminants and ongoing research.
-This year there are new features such as a Government Affairs session, information on mentoring programs, and live entertainment at the banquet.
+TORONTO, April 1 /CNW/ - April 18-20, 2010 - The annual conference agenda is packed with opportunities to network with peers in the wastewater industry.
+Sessions focus on the training of operators, the new professional, advanced treatment systems, asset management, collection systems management, biosolids management, biological treatment, membrane bioreactor treatment, new technologies and research, non-conventional contaminants and information on the CCME MWWE national strategy implementation in Ontario and the proposed federal regulation on wastewater under the federal Fisheries Act.

-OPCEA hosts a tradeshow with over 100 member companies demonstrating the newest in wastewater and storm water equipment.
-The trade show combined with the various technical seminars and presentations help the uninitiated in their understanding of the importance of wastewater management on the daily life of every Ontarian.
-The trade show provides the latest in science and technology that aid wastewater managers in undertaking their jobs successfully.
+OPCEA hosts a tradeshow with over 100 member companies demonstrating the newest in wastewater and stormwater equipment.
+The trade show combined with the various technical seminars and presentations help the uninitiated in their understanding of the importance that wastewater management has on every Ontarians daily life; and provide the latest in science and technology that aid wastewater managers in undertaking their jobs successfully.

 Water for People (WFP) is WEAO's charity of choice.
 WFP supports water and wastewater initiatives in developing countries.
-Be sure to participate in the lively activities during the conference as well as an evening with Water For People and the Jeff Rogers Band at the Hard Rock Café in the ByWard Market District.
+Be sure to participate in the lively WFP activities during the conference.

-This is really is a "must do" event, the "largest Canadian technical conference for the wastewater industry" and a tremendous opportunity for the new professionals to network and develop contacts for their developing careers.
+This is a "must do" event, the "largest Canadian technical Conference for the wastewater industry", and a tremendous opportunity for the new professionals to network and develop contacts for their developing careers.

 For more information please visit the Water Environment Association of Ontario website at www.weao.org.